AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/campaigns-overview.md

 ## Considerations when using campaigns

 * Only system or group administrators can see the [!UICONTROL Campaigns] area in a [!UICONTROL Layout Template] and can add it for other users.
-No users can see the Campaigns area in the [!UICONTROL Main Menu] by default.
+No users can see the [!UICONTROL Campaigns] area in the [!UICONTROL Main Menu] by default.
 * All users, regardless of their access level, can create a campaign.
 * All users, regardless of their access level, can see all campaigns when they access the [!UICONTROL Campaigns] area from the [!UICONTROL Main Menu].
 * You can edit or delete a campaign only when you are the owner of the campaign or when you are the system administrator.